rpmmohammadzadeh/exporter-scss-viu/README.md

-# Custom Deisgn Tokens Exporter for Monologue
+# Custom Deisgn Tokens Exporter for VIU

 The SCSS Exporter exports a theme into SCSS variables aliases for CSS custom properties.
 It runs for: